 Sara Padilla, MPH

-Ms. Padilla served as a US Peace Corps volunteer in the Dominican Republic and has also worked in Bolivia, Guatemala, Honduras, and Mexico.
-She earned a BA in Anthropology at the College of William and Mary and an MPH from Tulane University’s School of Public Health and Tropical Medicine.
-She lives in Portland, Oregon.
+A former Peace Corps Volunteer in the Dominican Republic, Ms. Padilla is bilingual and has worked in Bolivia, Guatemala, Honduras, and Mexico.
+She earned a BA in anthropology at the College of William and Mary and holds an MPH from Tulane University’s School of Public Health and Tropical Medicine.